sfc-gh-tchaudhry/KPMG_SyntheticData/README.md

 Press CREATE

 9. The first two cell types needs to be updated to SQL type.
-Use the drop down in the top left of the cell that should be showing "Pyhton", Select SQL instead - do this for the first two cells.
+Use the drop down in the top left of the cell that should be showing "Python", Select SQL instead - do this for the first two cells.
 10. In the first cell locat the line that says
 SET DATABASE_NAME = 'FORD_AUTOMOTIVE_DB'
 Change it to make it unique, maybe replace the word FORD to your name or initials